The science behind why smoke seems to follow you around a campfire - Local News 8

 The science behind why smoke seems to follow you around a campfire

-Toronto, Canada (CTV Network) — With the long weekend upon us, Canadians will likely spend the next few days out at the lake or in their backyards, gathered around a campfire.
+Toronto, Canada (CTV Network) — With the long weekend upon us, many will likely spend the next few days out at the lake or in their backyards, gathered around a campfire.

 This familiar sight also comes with a familiar question: Why does campfire smoke seem to follow you around wherever you go?